Killing of Tony Robinson: Aftermath

-The Black Lives Matter movement protested about Robinson's death.
+The community protested about Robinson's death.
 Some 1,500 protesters, mostly high school students who had staged a walk-out, filled the state capitol on March 9 to protest against Robinson's death, yelling the "Hands up, don't shoot" chant through the capitol building.

 The Wisconsin Department of Justice investigated the Robinson shooting, as required by Wisconsin law.
 Robinson's uncle said that the family had faith that the Division of Criminal Investigation will "handle [the investigation] with integrity".

 In 2015, Future released a song called March Madness in which he addresses police shootings.
 The accompanying music video, directed by Vincent Lou, specifically addresses the shooting of Tony Robinson.

 On May 12, 2015, Dane County District Attorney, Ismael Ozanne, announced that Officer Matt Kenny would not face charges for the shooting of Tony Robinson.
 The shooting was labeled a "lawful use of deadly police force."

 In February 2017, Robinson's mother, Andrea Irwin, accepted a $3.35 million settlement from the city, to settle a civil rights lawsuit, filed under the 14th and 4th amendments.